 It's a bit saddening also to see how many congregations fail to recognize the distinction this text is drawing between the reaction of Peter on the mountain top and the reaction of Jesus come down from the mountain.
 I think we all know of or have encountered congregations who react to an encounter with the Holy in the same way that Peter did initially, and not only erect a magnificent booth but continue to worship their building until their congregation dies out from irrelevance.
-Any congregation that has fallen into worshipping its building as their central essence of discipleship has failed to hear the clear instruction from God to listen to his Son Jesus.
-And what are they, and we, to hear from Jesus?
-Clearly a message of mission to and with the people, the frustrating, needy and demanding people of this world crying out in their helplessness for help.
+Some congregations do fall into worshipping their building as their central essence of discipleship, and focus their efforts on preserving it.
+However, clearly here there is a different message from Jesus - a message of mission to and with the people, the frustrating, needy and demanding people of this world crying out in their helplessness for help.
+I pray that we will continue to see our new building as a means to this end, not an end in and of itself.